-- A thorough first critique of your manuscript (up to 100,000 words) by your mentor - Three weekend intensives - Two optional writing getaways (meals & accommodations not included) - Three hourlong one-on-one meetings with your mentor - · Six cohort-group meetings with your mentor - Two hours of consultation with our publishing expert - One Lit Fest Full-Access Business Pass - A detailed second critique of your revised manuscript by a reader of your choice.
-Approved second readers include Lighthouse faculty members and other renowned authors.
-This reading is scheduled during your second year, but can be completed within a year of graduation.
+- A thorough first critique of your manuscript (up to 100,000 words) by your mentor - Two weekend intensives - Two optional writing getaways (meals & accommodations not included) - Three hourlong one-on-one meetings with your mentor - Six cohort-group meetings with your mentor - Two hours of consultation with our publishing expert - One Lit Fest Full-Access Business Pass - As a member of the Book Project, you've also got access to a formidable group of outside second readers at a discounted rate.
+We're happy to facilitate a connection for you with an approved list of outside readers, or others who have taught at Lighthouse in the past, when you've completed your revision.